MrV03/CodeAlpha_Projects/README.md

+CodeAlpha Internship Projects

+This repository contains the projects developed during my one-month internship with CodeAlpha.
+The projects span various domains including Artificial Intelligence, Cybersecurity, and Mobile App Development.
+Each project showcases specific skills and technologies.
+Projects Overview
+Artificial Intelligence
+1. FAQ Chatbot

+Created a chatbot to answer FAQs using Natural Language Processing (NLP) techniques and pre-built libraries like NLTK or SpaCy.

+    Technologies: Python, Flask, NLTK, SpaCy, HTML, CSS, JavaScript
+    Folder: FAQ_Chatbot

+2. Translator

+Developed a language translation tool using machine translation techniques and pre-trained models like Google Translate API or Microsoft Translator API.

+    Technologies: Python, Flask, Google Translate API, HTML, CSS, JavaScript
+    Folder: Translator

+3. Object Detection

+Developed a system for detecting and tracking objects in real-time video streams using deep learning models like YOLO or Faster R-CNN.

+    Technologies: Python, OpenCV, YOLO, HTML, CSS, JavaScript
+    Folder: Object_Detection

+Cybersecurity
+1. Intrusion Detection System (IDS)

+Developed a network-based intrusion detection system using tools like Snort or Suricata.
+Set up rules and alerts to identify and respond to suspicious network activity, and visualized the detected attacks.

+    Technologies: Python, Flask, Suricata, HTML, CSS, JavaScript
+    Folder: IDS_System

+2. Phishing Awareness Presentation

+Created a presentation or online training module about phishing attacks, educating others about recognizing and avoiding phishing emails, websites, and social engineering tactics.

+    Technologies: Presentation software (e.g., PowerPoint, Google Slides)
+    Folder: Phishing_Awareness_Presentation

+3. Sniffer

+Developed a network sniffer tool to monitor and analyze network traffic.

+    Technologies: Python, Scapy
+    Folder: Sniffer

+Mobile App Development
-Fitness Tracker App
+1. Fitness Tracker App

-This Fitness Tracker App was created as part of my one-month internship with CodeAlpha for app development.
-The app allows users to record and track their workouts, set fitness goals, and view their progress over time.
-It includes features for recording different types of exercises and workouts.
+Developed a fitness tracking app that allows users to record and track their workouts, set fitness goals, and view their progress over time.
+Includes features for recording different types of exercises and workouts.
-Features

-    Workout Tracking: Log various types of workouts including cardio, strength training, and flexibility exercises.
-    Goal Setting: Set and track fitness goals to stay motivated.
-    Progress Monitoring: View detailed progress reports over time to see improvements.
-    User-friendly Interface: Easy-to-navigate interface for quick access to all features.

-Technologies Used
+    Technologies: HTML, CSS, JavaScript
+    Folder: Fitness_Tracker_App

+2. Random Quote Generator

+Created an app that generates random quotes.
+Users can click a button to get a new quote, and features like sharing the quote on social media are included.

+    Technologies: HTML, CSS, JavaScript
+    Folder: Random_Quote_Generator

+3. Flashcard Quiz App

+Created a flashcard quiz app for studying.
+Users can add flashcards with questions and answers, then quiz themselves on the material.
+Track and display quiz scores.

-    Frontend: HTML, CSS, JavaScript
+    Technologies: HTML, CSS, JavaScript

-Theme

-The app features a modern and stylish blue and white theme, in keeping with the design standards of CodeAlpha.
+    Folder: Flashcard_Quiz_App

-Installation
+Setup and Installation

+For each project, navigate to the respective folder and follow the instructions provided within.
+Below are the general steps to get started:

 Clone the repository:

     git clone https://github.com/MrV03/CodeAlpha_Projects.git
+    cd CodeAlpha_Projects

-Navigate to the project directory:
+Navigate to the project folder of your choice:

-    cd CodeAlpha_Projects/Fitness_App
+    cd Project_Folder_Name

+Run the application:

+    python app.py

-Open the index.html file in your web browser to start using the app.
+Open your web browser and navigate to the provided URL (e.g., http://localhost:5000) to see the project in action.

-Usage

-    Open index.html in your web browser.
-    Start tracking your workouts and goals!

-Contributions

-Contributions are welcome!
-Please fork this repository and submit pull requests for any improvements or bug fixes.
+Note: Some projects, especially the IDS System and Sniffer, may require additional configurations and dependencies.
+For further instructions on setting up these projects, please email me at cybernomad73@gmail.com.

+Contribution

+Feel free to contribute to any of the projects by submitting pull requests.
+For major changes, please open an issue to discuss what you would like to change.
 License

-This project is licensed under the MIT License.
+These projects are licensed under the MIT License.